emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *message* is the message.
 After this call, *message* is invalid and should not be passed as an argument to any message functions.

-    Messages are essentially :term:`manually <manual>` managed.
+    Messages are essentially :term:`manually <manual memory
+    management>` managed.
 This function allows the MPS to reclaim storage associated with messages.
 If the client does not discard messages then the resources used may grow without bound.

     As well as consuming resources, messages may have other effects that require them to be tidied by calling this function.
 In